History of DARC SIDE

-The values of FIRST Robotics Competition (FRC)—gracious professionalism, coopertition (cooperation and competition), and good sportsmanship—align directly with Durham Academy’s (DA) values for helping each student achieve personal growth in an atmosphere that is both supportive and challenging.
-Our programs at DA aim to provide students with opportunities to discover creativity within themselves and to develop habits that lead to moral behavior, responsible action, and the growth of character.
+The values of FRC—gracious professionalism, coopertition (cooperation and competition), and good sportsmanship—align directly with our school’s values for helping each student achieve personal growth in an atmosphere that is both supportive and challenging.
+This team has given many students the opportunity to build valuable skills for a future STEM career and to learn how to be leaders.